 Clearly, meeting a person a couple of times after seeing his profile on a matrimonial portal is not enough.
 I should have taken more time to get to know him well, and done a thorough background check on him.
 I have learned a lesson the hard way.

 And yes, I remember something strange that happened when he first came to see me at our place.
 Looking at his eyes I felt something was off.
-I was not able to place it exactly, but it was like a listless gaze for a few seconds.
-I got a very strong feeling that something was wrong with him.
-But he was very smart, and he talked very confidently, and his academic qualifications were impeccable.
-I chose to disregard my gut instinct.
+He had this listless gaze for a few seconds and I got a very strong feeling that something was wrong with him.
+But he was very smart and talked quite confidently.
+Moreover, his academic qualifications were impeccable.
+So, I chose to disregard my gut instinct.

 Ironically, after he left when I checked my Facebook the first message that came up said loud and clear: